Support

 Hobbies and IRS Hobby Loss Rules

-The Basics of the Hobby Loss Rule
+The Basics of the Hobby Loss Rules

 horses

+However, deductions for losses are not allowed for hobbies.
 Hobbies are not considered to be businesses at all.
 Multiple years of losses are the primary sign that an activity is a hobby.
 In fact, repeated losses, year after year, are red flags to the IRS, increasing the chance of an IRS audit.

 What is the IRS thinking?
 Multiple years of losses suggest that your activity is actually a hobby, intended for personal enjoyment, rather than a for-profit business enterprise.
 And the IRS is not going to allow deductions for personal enjoyment.

-Hobby Losses: 3 of 5 Years and Occasional Profits
+Hobby Losses: 3 of 5 Years

 Do You Have a Business or a Hobby?
 Understanding the Profit Motive